 So according to the fanboy alt-right, aka the DC troll hive, superhero movies aren’t supposed to be “fun” or have “humor?”

-I’m sure, despite how wide political coverage now reaches, that there are those who are unfamiliar with the term “alt-right”.
+I’m sure, despite how wide political coverage now reaches, that there are those who are unfamiliar with the term “alt-right.”
 It has absolutely nothing to do with comics, superheroes and/or anything of that nature.
-It’s a term that covers a portion of the right-wing in (mainly) American politics.
+It’s a term that covers a portion of the right-wing in (mainly) American politics, though it’s being used across the world to marginalize anyone who doesn’t agree with one’s opinion.
 “Alt-right” is made up from the radical extreme of the right-wing, such as; the KKK (Ku Klux Klan), white supremacists, white nationalists, Nazis and so on.

 Now I’m sure that if you’re like me, how the term and the DC Comics fanbase are in any way, shape or form connected, or even remotely similar blows your mind.
 It’s an egregious attack on a fanbase that is made up of men, women, children and people of all race and creed.